AsiaDefense WorldEuropeLatest

 Rafale M88, The New Generation Engine (Image: Dassault Aviation)

-The J-10 is powered by a single Saturn AL-31FN series 3 engine, providing 13.5 tons of thrust, and has a top speed of Mach 2.2.
+The J-10 fighter is powered by a single Saturn AL-31FN series 3 engine, providing 13.5 tons of thrust, and has a top speed of Mach 2.2.

 The latest variants of J-10 which is J-10C aircraft are also powered by a single WS-10 Taihang turbofan engine, which provides a thrust of 13,500 kgf (29,800 lbf).
 The engine has afterburners and provides good acceleration and maneuverability.
 The aircraft also has a digital fly-by-wire flight control system, which makes it highly maneuverable and responsive.